oc-shopaholic/oc-shopaholic-docs/item-class/item-class.md

   * iElementID - model element ID
   * obElement - model object, optional parameter

-Static method used to create a new object of the ElementItem class.
+Static method used to create new object of  ElementItem class.
-Element's data array will be filled from the model's object without using cache.
+Element's data array will be filled from  model's object without using cache.
 ```php
 $obItem = ElementItem::makeNoCache(1);
 ```